kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

-# Issues when creating an APIRule - various reasons
+# Issues When Creating an APIRule - Various Reasons

 ## Symptom